-One of the main differences between the two coverages are who buys the insurance.
+One of the main differences between builder’s risk vs general liability coverage is who buys the insurance.
 Generally, the person or company who purchases builder’s risk insurance is the one in charge of the project and responsible for the structure until it is sold, whereas general liability insurance is purchased by individual contractors.
 Your insured might be a contractor in charge of a structure and would need both coverages.
 Anyone else working on the job, such as a plumber or painter, would need only general liability.

-Another way the two coverages differ is the policy term.
-Builder’s risk is only purchased for as long as the building is under construction, but general liability insurance must be held by contractors year round (or as long as they are operating a construction business).
+Another way that builder’s risk vs general liability coverages differ is the policy term.
+Builder’s risk is only purchased for as long as the building is under construction, but general liability insurance must be held by contractors year-round (or as long as they are operating a construction business).

 Ultimately the key distinction between builder’s risk and general liability is that one protects the job site itself from damage and the other protects individual contractors.
 If you are an insured wondering which coverages you need, refer to your insurance agent.
 And, if you are an insurance agent, make sure your clients get the best deals and right coverage with Distinguished.